Soapstone in the Far South of Norway (II): The Østre Vimme Multiperiod Quarry With Very Soft Soapstone

 The Sparsås soapstone quarry in Aust-Agder, with carved out vessel blanks attached to the bedrock and highly organised spoil heaps in the background.
 Photo by PS

 The region of Aust-Agder in Southern Norway hosts a range of Iron Age soapstone vessel quarries.
 One of them, the Sparsås quarry in Froland, is exceptionally well-preserved and one of the most “classic” quarries I have ever visited in Norway.
 With unfinished vessel blanks still attached to the quarry faces and a highly organised layout of the spoil heaps, it once must have been worked in an efficient way, providing vessels and other items for regional use and, quite probably, for export to Denmark and beyond.
-Here’s an account of the research history, geology and layout of the quarry.
-A hypothesis is also offered: This was a short-lived quarry, operated for a generation or so within the 9th or 10th century CE.
+Here’s an account of the research history, geology and layout of the quarry summarized in a hypothesis offered: This was a short-lived quarry, operated for a generation or so within the 9th or 10th century CE.
+A peculiarity – that the quarry may also have been used for minor production of millstone – is moreover interpreted.
 Continue reading

 Tafoni-forvitring i larvikitt på Rakke ved Stavern